OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-25.md

 The judge must not impose more than forty lashes, so that your fellow Israelite does not become contemptible in your eyes by being beaten excessively.

 ## Deuteronomy 25:4
-Do not muzzle an ox while it is treading out the grain.
+Do not prevent an ox from eating while it is working to thresh the grain.

 ## Deuteronomy 25:5
 If brothers are living together and one of them dies without a son, the widow must not marry outside the family.
 Her deceased husband’s brother shall marry her and perform the duty of a brother-in-law to her.